Let’s cut right to the chase…

 Who Should Join ClickBank?

-If you’re looking to exclusively promote digital products, and you want (literally) millions of options, ClickBank is a good bet.
+If you’re looking to exclusively promote digital products, and you want (literally) millions of options (many with high commissions), ClickBank is a good bet.

 3. CJ Affiliate (formerly Commission Junction)